Berkeley Summer Academy of Sustainability

 Dr. Zakaria Al Balushi

-Spring 2025: Electronic Materials Characterization
+Currently Teaching: Electronic Materials Characterization

 Zakaria received his PhD in materials science and engineering (2017), his MS (2012), and his Bachelor’s (2011) in engineering science all from The Pennsylvania State University.
 Dr. Zakaria Al Balushi now is a lecturer at UC Berkeley and his research focuses on electronic materials synthesis of compound semiconductor thin films and nanostructures using chemical vapor deposition.